 The first submission of Technical Correction (TC) was done in the 2018 submission of NIR.
 In this submission a new and final TC is submitted.
-Data used to revise the TC are identical to the data used in the GHG inventory.
-No projection model is applied as the years of projection have passed and data used to revise the FMRL are available for all sinks and sources in the GHG inventory.

 New estimates affects both all pools reported in the Icelandic FMRL report and the area of forest categories.